-Canon G9 X Mark II versus Canon SL1
+Canon G9 X Mark II vs SL1

 The Canon PowerShot G9 X Mark II and the Canon EOS Rebel SL1 (labelled Canon 100D in some countries) are two digital cameras that were announced, respectively, in January 2017 and March 2013.
 The G9X Mark II is a fixed lens compact, while the SL1 is a DSLR.
-The cameras are based on an one-inch (G9X Mark II) and an APS-C sensor.
-The G9X Mark II has a resolution of 20 megapixel, whereas the SL1 provides 17.9 MP.
+The cameras are based on an one-inch (G9X Mark II) and an APS-C (SL1) sensor.
+The G9X Mark II has a resolution of 20 megapixels, whereas the SL1 provides 17.9 MP.

 An illustration of the physical size and weight of the Canon G9 X Mark II and the Canon SL1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is considerably larger (87 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the SL1 are weather-sealed.